-This story begins at the end of a brooding and desolate night.
+This story begins at the end of a brooding and desolate darkness.

 The God Elohim hovered over the vast and shapeless abyss.
 After a long breath, He uttered the first word:

 A brilliant shaft aroused the sleeping void, and like a searchlight, it illuminated an ancient battle scene.
-Here God crushed the head of the watery dragon Chaos and pierced the spirit of the raging flood.
+Armed with the wisdom of the eternal will, God crushed the head of the watery dragon Chaos and pierced the spirit of the raging flood.

-From out of the storm, He lifted a bright, blue canvass that shrouded the earth-in-flux like a dome, its four corners meeting to create the axes of a cross.
-This airy sphere separated the waters of the chaotic underworld from the secret courts of the heavens.
+From out of the storm, a bright, blue curtain appeared and shrouded the earth-in-flux like a dome, its four corners meeting to create the axes of a cross.
+This airy sphere separated the waters of the chaotic underworld from the secret courts of the heavens above.

 “Good,” God said as He hurled the sun, moon, and an array of luminaries across the sky.
 “This is all good.”